Being with the Alpacas

 Duration: 90 mins

-Cost: £18 per person for group sessions / £60 per person for private sessions
+Cost: £18 per person for group sessions / private sessions priced on enquiry.

 Facilities: Composting toilets, hand washing.